trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 ## Postman

 If you are uncertain about an integration or just want to test the API endpoints - there is a Postman link available https://www.getpostman.com/collections/64b2a1e75e1fcd7b65a3.
-Just update the script with your API key in the Headers.
+Just update the variables in the API Collection with your own `trustmarkid` and `tmapikey` values which you can get from the API section under My Account on your Lodgement Portal login.

 ## Key Concepts